-20.6 LAN power
+20.5 LAN UPS

 I built a DIY UPS to power the LAN in the event of utility failure.
 The UPS is plugged into a surge protector.
-The UPS powers the modem/router, Ethernet switch and Wi-Fi access point.
+The UPS powers the ONT, WiFi router and Ethernet switch.
 The battery is sized for multiple hours of operation so we do not loose internet access when we are not running the backup generator.
-Rather than using an inverter to create AC only to have the wall warts convert it back to DC I power the LAN gear directly from the battery.
+Rather than using an inverter to create AC only to have the wall warts convert it back to DC Networking gear is powered by a 12V power supply when mains power is available or directly from the battery when it is not.